smokeytempo/smokeytempo/README.md

 Software and Website Developer
 ------------------------------

 Throughout my journey with coding I have learnt to completely build, update and maintain a whole project of medium size on my own!
-Languages I have learnt so far are: JavaScript Python GoLang LUA C++ C Assembly Java Moreover, I am occupied with Cyber Security and currently studying on TryHackMe!
+Languages I have learnt so far are: JavaScript Python GoLang LUA C++ C Assembly Java.
+Moreover, I am occupied with Cyber Security and currently studying on TryHackMe!

 * 🌍  I'm based in Greece
 * ✉️  You can contact me at [smokeytempo@proton.me](mailto:smokeytempo@proton.me)